Xinyuan-LilyGO/LilyGo-Document/MacFlashBin.md

-#  Install ESPTool on macOS
+# Flash firmware in Mac OS

 Open a Terminal, and launch following commands: